Zanaad/ComputerNetworks-SocketProgramming/README.md

 - Only the first client gets full access not the others.

 ## Credits
-### Zana Ademi, Zana Berisha, Yllka Berisha, Urtim Shehi.
+### Zana Ademi, Zana Shabani, Yllkë Berisha, Urtim Shehi.

 ## Have FUN.